Skip to main content

 Visibility

 The default implementation of CustomLoaderBuilder holds methods for applying visibility.
 You may choose to use or ignore the visibility property in your model loader.
-Currently, only the composite model loader makes use of this property.
+Currently, only the composite model loader and OBJ loader make use of this property.

 Reusing the Default Model Loader

 In some contexts, it makes sense to reuse the vanilla model loader and just building your model logic on top of that instead of outright replacing it.
-We can do so using a neat trick: In the model loader, we simply remove the loader property and send it back to the model deserializer, tricking it into thinking that it is a regular model now.
-We then pass it to the geometry, bake the model geometry there (like the default geometry handler would) and pass it along to the dynamic model, where we can then use the model's quads in whatever way we want:
+We can do so using a neat trick: in the model loader, we simply remove the loader property and send it back to the model deserializer, tricking it into thinking that it is a regular unbaked model now.
+Then, we bake the model during the baking process to pass along to the baked model, where we can the use the model's quads in whatever way we want.

-public static final MyGeometryLoader INSTANCE = new MyGeometryLoader();
+public static final MyUnbakedModelLoader INSTANCE = new MyUnbakedModelLoader();

 @Override

-public MyGeometry read(JsonObject jsonObject, JsonDeserializationContext context) throws JsonParseException {
+public MyUnbakedModel read(JsonObject jsonObject, JsonDeserializationContext context) throws JsonParseException {

 jsonObject.remove("loader");